craftcms/cms/docs/config-settings.md

 **Since**: Craft 1.1

 The template filenames Craft will look for within a directory to represent the directory’s “index” template when matching a template path to a file on the front end.
-(Also see [`defaultTemplateExtensions`](#defaultTemplateExtensions).)
+(Also see [defaultTemplateExtensions](#defaultTemplateExtensions).)

 ```php
 'indexTemplateFilenames' => array('index', 'default'),